 Each lot must contain a 200’x 200’ square fit for building or a thirty thousand (30,000’) square foot contiguous area lot envelope in which a house and septic system shall be placed to meet all existing setbacks ordinances, consisting of upland soils.
 However, a nonconforming lot shall be exempt from these provisions, provided it was legal under the provisions in effect immediately prior to the passage of this Ordinance or substantial amendments thereto, where approval can be granted without substantial detriment to the public interest and without substantially detracting from or nullifying the provisions and purpose of this Ordinance.

-There shall be between the property line, water's edge (“reference line” as described in RSA 483-B:4 XVII), and any dwelling, and septic system(s), a minimum distance of fifty (50') feet, twenty (20') feet for grandfathered non-conforming lots of less than two (2) acres, as of the date of passage (03/08/94), in all directions.
-Setbacks for accessory buildings shall be fifty (50’) feet minimum distance from the lot frontage property line (20') feet for grandfathered non-conforming lots of less than two (2) acres and twenty (20’) feet minimum distance from the side and rear property lines.
+There shall be between the property line, water's edge (“reference line” as described in RSA 483-B:4 XVII), and any dwelling, and septic system(s), a minimum distance of fifty (50') feet, twenty (20') feet for pre-existing non-conforming lots of less than two (2) acres, as of the date of passage (03/08/94), in all directions.
+Setbacks for accessory buildings shall be fifty (50’) feet minimum distance from the lot frontage property line (20') feet for pre-existing non-conforming lots of less than two (2) acres and twenty (20’) feet minimum distance from the side and rear property lines.
 Special exceptions to this ordinance may be granted by the Zoning Board of Adjustment based on weighing of the following considerations, but in no case shall less than twenty (20') feet be permitted for habitable structures or nonhabitable structures of fifty (50') square feet in area or greater:

 whether the goal set forth in N.H.
 RSA 674:17 I. will be infringed by granting such special exception;